dltj/dltj-blog/content/2012-04-14-reflections-on-little-free-libraries.markdown

 ---
 layout: wordpress-import
-status: publish
+status: published
 published: true
-title: 'But Is It a Library? -- Reflections on 'Little Free Libraries''
+title: 'But Is It a Library? -- Reflections on ''Little Free Libraries'
 modified: 2012-04-14T20:43:30+00:00
 author: Peter Murray
 author_login: lyrdor